laurynas-biveinis/unodb/README.md

   the original ART paper, which only required SSE2.
 * On ARM, it uses NEON intrinsics.

+### Build dependencies

-Oldest supported compilers are GCC 10, LLVM 11, XCode 16.1, and MSVC 2022.
+* Earliest versions of supported compilers: GCC 10, LLVM 11, XCode 16.1,
+  MSVC 2022.
 Open an issue if you require support for an older version.
+* CMake, at least 3.12
+* Boost library, specifically Boost.Accumulator and optional Boost.Stacktrace.

+### Build dependencies, bundled as git submodules

+* Guidelines Support Library for `gsl::span`.
+* Google Test for tests.
+* Google Benchmark for microbenchmarks.
+* [DeepState][deepstate] for fuzzing tests.

+### Optional dependencies for development

+* clang-format
+* lcov
+* clang-tidy
+* clangd
+* cppcheck
+* cpplint
+* include-what-you-use
+* libfuzzer

 ## Building